Measurements in QFT: Weakly coupled local particle detectors and entanglement harvesting: Conclusion

 In brief, their argument is as follows.
 As a consequence of Reeh-Schlieder theorem any localized mode of a quantum field in a Reeh-Schlieder state will be mixed.
 If our local probes are ultimately built out of local modes of quantum fields, then they will necessarily inherit this mixedness.
 If our local probes begin in mixed states, then there is some finite interaction strength which is required to get them entangled.
 This is because for any mixed quantum states $\hat\rho_A$ and $\hat\rho_B$, there is an $\epsilon>0$-sized ball of separable states which is centered at $\hat\rho_A\otimes\hat\rho_B$.
 Thus, \cite{ruep2021} proves that there is a critical coupling strength below which entanglement harvesting is not possible.
 While the above argument is valid, once put into context its conclusion and further consequences are seen to be of little consequence to experimentally realistic scenarios.

-We began our review of the difference between the Fewster-Verch framework and Unruh-DeWitt model, in Sec.~\ref{RQMProblem}, by discussing the quantum measurement problem in both non-relativistic and relativistic contexts.
-In particular we have discussed the role that a Heisenberg cut plays in the non-relativistic setting in order to motivate an analogous \textit{relativistic cut} in a relativistic setting.
+We began our review of the difference between the Fewster-Verch framework and Unruh-DeWitt model, in Sec.~\ref{RQMProblem}, by discussing the quantum measurement problem in both nonrelativistic and relativistic contexts.
+In particular we have discussed the role that a Heisenberg cut plays in the nonrelativistic setting in order to motivate an analogous \textit{relativistic cut} in a relativistic setting.
 By our reckoning one of the major differences between the Fewster-Verch framework and the particle detector framework stems from how they handle this relativistic cut.
 The Fewster-Verch approach measures a quantum field with another quantum field.
 This begs the question of how that field is itself to be measured.
-The Unruh-DeWitt model provides a justifiable stopping point for this regress (at least for modelling purposes).
+The Unruh-DeWitt model provides a justifiable stopping point for this regression (at least for modeling purposes).

 Having established this background, we put into context the observation in~\cite{ruep2021} that the reduced state of any local mode will be mixed due to the Reeh-Schlieder theorem.
 In addition to this Reeh-Schlieder mixedness we have noted that realistic detectors will be mixed simply due to them having a finite temperature.
 We have provided a quantitative analysis of how the total mixedness of local modes of a free field depends on both the size and shape of the mode as well as the ambient temperature of the field.
-In particular, we have shown fixing the size of the local mode and fixing the temperature of the field, it is always possible to make the local mode as pure as we like by changing its shape.
-Thus while it is true that local modes are necessarily mixed, there is no non-trivial lower bound on the mixedness in terms of either the regions size or the ambient field temperature.
+In particular, we have shown that, for any fixed size of the local mode and temperature of the field, it is always possible to make the local mode as pure as we like by changing its shape.
+Thus, while it is true that local modes are necessarily mixed, there is no non-trivial lower bound on the mixedness in terms of either the region's size or the ambient field temperature.